-- Removal of ineligible products and services - Removal of ineligible recipients of service - · Reduction in number of months of service
+- Removal of ineligible products and services - Removal of ineligible recipients of service - Reduction in number of months of service - Reduction in amount of funding based on additional documentation you have provided.

 If the initial reviewer concludes that a funding request should be modified or denied, you will be contacted.
 The initial reviewer will inform you of the result of the review and give you an opportunity to provide additional information if you disagree with the conclusion.
 (If you agree with the initial reviewer's determination, you do not have to provide a response.)
 This additional information will be reviewed as well before the Initial Review process is finished.